YashwanthKothakota9/build-http-server-python/README.md

 ### Stage 8: Read Request body
 - HTTP `201` response for `POST \files\{file_name}` request with request body contains `data` to write to the file mentioned in the URL path.

+### Stage 9: Accept Encoding header
+- Server should respond based on `Accept-Encoding` header value with a `Content-Encoding` header value in response